jongomez/llmpeople/README.md

 ```

-The model's filename should match the key in the `models` object - in this case, the key is `my_new_model` and the filename is `my_new_model.glb`.
+The model's filename should match the key in the `models` object.
+In this example, the key is `my_new_model` and the filename is `my_new_model.glb`.

 To simplify the configuration step, we can start with the defaultConfig: `my_new_model: defaultConfig`, and then adjust it as necessary.
-For example, let's image that our custom model only has 1 idle animation: `custom_idle_animation` - we could update the `models` object as follows:
+For example, let's image that our custom model only has 1 idle animation: `custom_idle_animation` - we would need to update the `models` object as follows:

 ```javascript
 export const models = {